 Posts in category ”Browsers”

 IE10 was previewed yesterday at the MIX conference in Las Vegas.
-They have added lots of CSS3 support, but it makes me wonder why they didn’t put in the recently released IE9?
+They have added lots of CSS3 support, but it makes me wonder why they didn’t put these things in the recently released IE9?
 And who will ever use IE9 when this one is approaching at the horizon?

 IE6 is more stubborn than Rocky Balboa, it just won’t go down and die peacefully even though the entire planet is cheering for the other guy.
 But a few days ago an unexpected opponent turned up: its own creator Microsoft.